ToddButler93/dodges-domain/docs/custommaps/trctf-blues.md

 ![Blues](/img/maps/blues-bases.png)

 ## Description
 Two hills, valley, long bounding hills, ultra smooth terrain.
 Very much a standard formula for a decent tribes map.
-Not too many bells or whistles but the rocks are easy to bounce off and the ground is dark.
-Set on a volcanic moon surrounded by pools of lava with remnants of the past Tribes structures.
+Not too many bells or whistles but the rocks are easy to bounce off.
+Set on a grassy moon surrounded by pools of water with remnants of the past Tribes structures.

 ## Features
 Line of site blocking.
 Shit should be in all tribes maps.
 Avoiding the spotting of spawns from the opposing stand and spawns.